For Black homeowners, a common conundrum with appraisals

 Stephen Richmond says he resorted to having a White neighbor stand in for him during an appraisal for the four-bedroom Colonial-style home he shares with his wife and three kids in Bloomfield, Conn., a suburb of Hartford.
 He moved into the newly built home in 2010 and decided to take advantage of lower interest rates and refinance in 2014.

-He was at home during the first visit from an appraiser who ultimately gave the three quarter-acre property a value of $340,000.
+He was at home during the first visit from an appraiser who ultimately gave the three-quarter-acre property a value of $340,000.
 Suspicious that the estimate was low, he scheduled another appraisal.
 But before the new appraiser arrived he took down family photos from the mantel and anything on the walls that could reveal his race.
 He then asked a White neighbor to greet the appraiser for him.
 He says the second appraiser gave the home a value of just over $400,000.

 “It’s too easy to say it was insulting because we’ve normalized this kind of bias so this wasn’t entirely unexpected,” says Richmond, 44, an engineer who spent 20 years in the aerospace industry.
 “But this kind of experience not only robs you of the ability to refinance, but also affects opportunities at building generational wealth,” he says.
 “And that’s where racial disparities start.”